 While both founders and co-founders must be aware of KPIs, their involvement and emphasis on specific KPIs may differ.
 As the company's guiding factor, the founder may have a more holistic view of the business and focus on various KPIs, such as revenue, customer acquisition, and product development.
 Conversely, a co-founder might be more focused on a specific area of the business, such as technical development, and might have a narrower focus on KPIs related to their area of expertise.
 However, it is essential that both the founder and co-founder are aware of all the KPIs of the business and work collaboratively to achieve them.

 The founder is typically more committed to the success of the company than a co-founder, as they are the ones who came up with the original idea and took the initial risks to start the business.
 On the other hand, a co-founder may have other commitments or priorities outside of the business and may not be as heavily invested in the company's success.
 While the level of commitment may differ, both the founder and co-founder play important roles in building the company and ensuring its long-term success.
 It is important to ensure that the level of commitment of the co-founder is enough to contribute to the success of the company.

 Recruitment is an important aspect of building a successful company, and both the founder and co-founder play a role in this process.
 The founder is typically responsible for setting the overall hiring strategy and making key hires, especially in the early stages of the company's development.
 Depending on their expertise and business needs, the co-founder may also be involved in the recruitment process.
 This collaborative approach to recruitment can help ensure that the company builds a team that is aligned with the overall vision and values of the business.
-It is important to ensure that the recruitment process is thorough and that the right candidates are selected for the job, whether by the founder or co-founder.
+To ensure that the recruitment process is effective, companies may consider working with the best investors outreach agencies to help identify and attract top talent.

 When it comes to starting a business, there are a lot of terms that get thrown around - such as co-founder and founding member.
 While the two might sound similar, there are some key differences to keep in mind.